 Melissa Elliott is an application security researcher who has been writing loud opinions from a quiet corner of the Veracode office for two years and counting.
 She enjoys yelling about computers on Twitter and can be bribed with white chocolate mocha.

 Bash – the Unix shell – came out when I was fourteen months old.
 It was a replacement for a similar program that came out eleven years before I was born.
 By the time I was learning to read, it’d already had years to mature and stabilize.
 The very first time I ever sat down at a Linux prompt, bash was fifteen years old.
-It’s now… READ MORE
+It’s now twenty-five… READ MORE

 Stay up to date on Application Security